SteveMacenski/helix_exp/README.md

 > for file in *' '*; do [ -f "$file" ] && mv "$file" "`echo $file|tr -d '[:space:]'`"; done

 To remove spaces in filenames.
+Make a file "rodPoints.txt".

 Make the im_seg file to 'segm'